Miter Saw Setup and Calibration — Get Perfect Cuts Every Time

 The Five Calibration Checks — In Order

-Here’s the order, and the reasoning behind it:
+Here’s the order, and why it works:

 - Blade square to fence — establishes your lateral reference plane